NOMADIC BACKPACKER

 Border Crossing: Belize to Mexico at Santa Elena

-Seems like they get their attitude from their neighbours to the north.
-All border crossings to the south are easy and friendly with only Nicaragua being a long and drawn-out process.
+Seems like the Mexican immigration gets their attitude from their neighbours to the north.
+All border crossings to the south are easy and friendly, with only Nicaragua being a long and drawn-out process.

 I stuck out my thumb.